 Ideally, going on strike would mean withdrawing all our labour.
 However, the tangled relationship of University and Colleges in Cambridge makes this difficult for various reasons.
 First of all, it would mean balloting each college as an individual employer, as well as the University: in effect, running 32 separate ballots at once.
 That risks making it harder to reach the restrictive 50% threshold mandated by trade union law.
 Secondly, according to advice we’ve received from the national union, it would open the results to legal challenge.
 Our information about which colleges people do work for just isn’t secure enough at the moment to run college ballots.
 Finally, self-employed staff – who constitute a large number of people working for the colleges – cannot be balloted for industrial action.

 This is a disappointing situation, and rest assured we’re trying to remedy it.
 Our priority has to be building our numbers and improving our mapping in colleges, so that we’ve got the strength and the data to win a ballot campaign.
 If you’re a college employee, you can get involved by acting as a college rep or contact, or by joining the campaign for college supervisors we’re running, in an effort to get the colleges to listen to us.
 And of course, if you’re due to do any work for the University, you can and should refuse to do so during the strike period: you don’t have to have been balloted to take action against the University!

 11. I’m a PhD student – can I strike?

 Yes!
-You can cancel any paid work you do under contract for the university on the basis of the strike.
-Supervisions organised by colleges will not be affected, and for more information on this, see the advice above.
+You can cancel any paid work you do for the university on the basis of the strike, as long as you’re under contract for that work: see below for more information on this.
+Supervisions organised by colleges will not be affected (see above).
 But we’re also fighting for better conditions for college supervisors, and you’re welcome to join our Justice for College Supervisors campaign.

-12. I’m on an hourly-paid contract – what should I do?
+12. I’m an hourly-paid worker – what should I do?